zinahghul/LearnReact/README.md

-# React Workshop: Building a To-Do List Application
+# React Workshop: Building a Shopping List Application

 Welcome to the React Workshop!
 In this workshop, we will build a simple shopping list 🛒 application using React.
 This README will guide you through the setup and provide an overview of the project structure.